-55. (1) The Commission shall be self-accounting and all the administrative expenses of the Commission including salary, allowances and pensions payable to persons serving with the Commission shall be charged on the Consolidated Fund.

-(2) The Chairperson and other members of the Commission shall be paid such salaries and allowances as Parliament may prescribe.
+- (1) The commission shall be self-accounting and all the administrative expenses of the commission, including salaries, allowances and pensions payable to persons serving with the commission, shall be charged on the Consolidated Fund. - (2) The chairperson and other members of the commission shall be paid such salaries and allowances as Parliament may prescribe.